suntorch/Dazzler/README.md

 ## Examples
-You can see and learn from the test project [Dazzler.Test](https://github.com/suntorch/dazzler.test).
+You can see :eyes: and learn :green_book: from the test project [Dazzler.Test](https://github.com/suntorch/Dazzler/tree/master/Dazzler.Test)